-Barcodes are machine readable symbols that store identifying data about the part or product with which they are associated.
-Basically, it is a paper-based hyperlink that connects the physical world with the online world.
-This article explains everything you need to know about the barcode reading and generation in hybris, as well as my thoughts about the integrating it into hybris Backoffice.
-In e-commerce, barcodes are mainly used for:
+Barcodes are machine-readable symbols that store identifying data about the part or product with which they are associated.
+Basically, a barcode is a paper-based hyperlink that connects the physical world with the online world.
+This article explains everything you need to know about barcode reading and generation in hybris, as well as my thoughts on integrating it into hybris Backoffice.

-Integrating barcode reader into Backoffice
+Integrating a barcode reader into Backoffice

-Generating Barcodes
+Generating barcodes

-The best and recommended way is using 3rd party Java/Javascript libraries for generating barcodes.
 For example, ZXing 3.3.0 / BarcodeJ.
 If you have any reasons not to code at all, you can try the free service Barcodes For Me.
-It generates a barcode on the fly, at the time of the request, you need to create a proper URL.
-For example, the URL for the following image is
+It generates a barcode on the fly, at the time of the request; you need to create a proper URL.

 www.barcodes4.me/barcode/c128a/Rauf%20Aliev%20barcode.png?width=250&height=100&istextdrawn=1